The Bull Run Run is about having fun. We don’t have a lot of rules, but since we generally have a fairly large field of runners, we have to have some.

 - Should I carry water?
 We highly recommend that you carry water or some other liquid.
 While the average high temperature for this time of year is below 70 degrees, it can and has been unseasonably warm and humid in past races.
 We recommend a water bottle rather than a pack as it can be refilled more quickly and easily, but carry the hydration device with which you are most comfortable.

 - How is the course marked?
 The course is marked with blue ribbons generally hanging from tree limbs, used to indicate turns, and occasionally used to instill confidence in the runner that she is still on the correct trail.
 Double ribbons will be used to designate a turn.
 Those ribbons will be hung to indicate the direction of that turn.
 Thus, double ribbons on the left side of the trail warn of an impending left turn.
 You will not always see the next confidence ribbon right after one you just passed; confidence ribbons are hung very intermittently.
 If, however, you go very long without seeing a blue ribbon, you may be off course.
 Red ribbons (often on the ground) designate the WRONG WAY.
 Do not cross a red ribbon!
 Most of the course also has blue and other color blazes (paint) on the trees.
 Follow blue ribbons, not the blazes.
+In some special circumstances, you will also see blue flagging (to take you across open fields) and signs/pie plates (to clarify particularly tricky turns).

 - How do I form a team?
 Information about teams is available on the teams’ page.